Lord-Tiger/CYBR8420_Fall24/Assurance_Cases.md

 **Brian:** Did assurance case #2 including the diagram and the case's asessment, contributed to the reference and part #2 of the assignemnt (MFA, Free online forum and chat, Policies and Procedures).
 Assisted witht the completeion of the assurance cases  and review of the document.

+**Abdoul:** For this project, I developed the top-level claim: "OpenEMR ensures that only authorized users can access the system and perform actions based on their roles."
+I also contributed to the team's reflection process, assisted in reviewing the other cases, and actively participated in brainstorming the assurance cases we needed to focus on for this task.

 -------------------------------------
 **Link to project board:**
 -------------------------------------